percona/percona-server-mongodb-operator/README.md

 ## Roadmap

-We have a public roadmap which can be found [here](https://github.com/orgs/percona/projects/10).
+We have a public roadmap, which can be found [here](https://github.com/orgs/percona/projects/10).
 Please feel free to contribute and propose new features by following the roadmap [guidelines](https://github.com/percona/roadmap).

 ## Submitting Bug Reports